The Cathode Ray Tube site

 To overcome this, the Vidicon tube was eventually developed in 1950, there was no need to be superior to the Image orthicon, but to produce camera tubes in a more economic way.
 Vidicon tubes were used until 1970 when the first solid state CCD camera came on the market.
 Even today the Vidicon and Vidicon-like tubes are still used in the industrial, medical and military environment.

-The electron gun on above is the same as the one on the picture.
-Found on a flea market!
-Probably all what is left today of this early 1935 Philips camera tube.
+The electron gun on the above is the same as the one on the picture.
+Found in a flea market!
+Probably all that is left today of this early 1935 Philips camera tube.

 Like it?
 Sign the Guestbook!

 Share this website with all